prajwal2308/AHS-Applicant_Helper_System/README.md

 # AHS – Applicant Helper System

 **AHS (Applicant Helper System)** is a Flask-based web application that simulates an Applicant Tracking System (ATS).
-It leverages Natural Language Processing (NLP) techniques to extract and analyze skills from resumes, compares them with job descriptions (JDs), and provides a match score to assist recruiters and applicants in evaluating compatibility.
+It leverages Natural Language Processing (NLP) techniques to extract and analyze skills from resumes, compares them with job descriptions (JDs), and provides a match score to assist job-seekers and applicants in evaluating compatibility.

 ## Features